pennyren/data-structure/README.md

 # data-structure
-describe the data structures and algorithms in c language
+As we know, The fundamental learning computer science and programming is data structures and algorithms.
+There will be two parts inculde c language and data structure.
+Let's get started, have fun. :)